alfredbaudisch/GodotShaderCollection/README.md

 # Godot 4 Shader Collection

-The shaders are made for Godot 4, unless otherwise specified.
+A collection of general usage 3D Shaders for Godot 4.

 ---